ABOUT CHASE - THE BACK STORY

 THE NEVER ENDING ILLNESS.

 The challenge for me, beyond the obvious, was to get help for a disabling illness I was suffering.
-My brother could not determine the cause but he was the only one who treated me effectively and now he was gone.
-Off the face of the Earth.
+My brother could not determine the cause but he was the only one in the medical community who treated me effectively and consistently - after all, my primary physician's diagnosis was, "Gee, that's too bad" - and now my brother was gone, in a New York second, no less.

 I had gone to one of the best University hospitals in the country, and they did not have an answer.
-My primary doctor said (literally) that my illness was "too bad."
 I was screwed.
 I was frightened.
 I began to question if the things I had been learning in life were true.
 Were they valid and I simply sucked at the rules?
 I didn't think so.
-A good undergraduate degree, a great masters degree from a leading business school (and now, the, leading business school), a good wife, a wonderful daughter, an important and well paying job.
+A good undergraduate degree, a great masters degree from a leading business school (and now, The #1 Business School in America), a good wife, a wonderful daughter, an important and well paying job.
 I tutored math at a local University.
 But what was happening in my life was really lousy compared to what so many people I knew were experiencing and a number of these people really didn't care about being good at their job, their marriage, or improving their life.
-So I searched, I researched, I trained (boy did I train), I spent thousands of dollars, I traveled.
+So I searched, I researched, I trained (boy did I train), I spent thousands of dollars of my own dollars and thousands of hours training and practicing.
+I traveled, making it as far as the Great Pyramid in Egypt.
 I persevered and I made it through.
-It took a few years to boot.
+It took quite a few years.

 I learned how to deal with difficult.
 I learned how to move through challenges, sometimes by brute force, and sometimes through grace.
 Most importantly, I learned how to start forgetting the untruths in life that were holding me back so I could let in the real truths that propelled me forward.
 REAL FAR FORWARD.
 These things I want to share with you so you too can accelerate your growth, your outcome, your power.